Photo: About Australia History - Early Dutch Map on Display at the Mitchell Library.

 Both the Domestic and International Airports are at Kingsford, some 15kms from the city center yet getting to and from Sydney Airport has been made much simpler.

 Trains operate from both the domestic and international terminals at Sydney Airport, providing a quick and reliable way to get to the city and its environs.
 There is also a good bus shuttle service available to key areas and terminals around the city.
-Of course, there are a variety of Car Rentals and Hire available as well.
+Of course, there are a number of Car Rentals and Hire available as well.

 To be able to drive in Australia, it is neccesary to have a driving license with you when driving.
 If you can show you are a tourist in the country from overseas and your license is in English, you will not need to get any special permits.
 If your license is not in English, you will need a translation of your license with you when driving.